cherryisaac/Snake-Game/README.md

 - BONUS: Maybe add an intro sequence to the game (not likely, but interested in the concept)

 TODOs:
-- Figure out how to incorporate key interaction with the game over buttons
+- Fix timer indicator not resuming where it left off after game unpauses for Hard mode
 - Set up time mode settings
-- Figure out how to publish the finished product (game) so it's playable to all OS's without having to download extra resources/software.
+- Figure out how to publish the finished product (game) so it's playable on all OS's without having to download extra resources/software.
 Ideally, maybe I can figure out a way to put the game on a cloud server for the most accessibility.

 What I learned from this project: